Facebook iconWhat is Smoke Testing? A Beginner's Guide - F22 Labs

 When is Smoke Testing Performed?

-Generally, smoke testing in software testing is performed once a new software build has been created and deployed in the testing environment.
+Smoke testing is performed immediately after a new build is deployed to the testing environment.
+It acts as a gatekeeper before regression, integration, or system-level testing begins and is deployed in the testing environment.
 It can be done at any of the stages, such as:

 • After New Features or Fixes: Smoke testing checks if the build is stable and if the developers integrate a few of the new features or fixes.